For over 19 years, our law firm has handled personal injury car accident, premises liability claims, and lawsuits against The Hartford.

-The Hartford offers just about all types of insurance; including but not limited to: auto, homeowners, life, and disability.
+The Hartford offers just about all types of insurance; including auto, homeowners, life, and disability.
 They also have a sizable business insurance operation; offering commercial auto policies, property insurance, and workers' compensation insurance.

-The Hartford Insurance was founded Connecticut in 1810.
-Although, the insurance company has been around for many years, we don't see many non-business automobile insurance policies here in Maryland.
+The Hartford Insurance was founded in Connecticut in 1810.
+Although the insurance company has been around for many years, our car accident lawyers don't see many non-business automobile insurance policies here in Maryland.
 Roughly, in Maryland, it has about 0.33% of the market share.
-It is only marginally larger nationwide, with only 1.62% of the auto insurance market share in 2009 (compared to 10.51% for Allstate, 8.21% for GEICO, and 18.63% for State Farm).
+It is only marginally larger nationwide, with only .92% of the auto insurance market share (compared to 12 for Allstate, 24% for GEICO, and 18% for State Farm).

-Because the Hartford has such a small market share, it's difficult to know whether our experiences are representative.
-However, speaking with other lawyers, we have a good idea of The Hartford's standard operating procedures.
+Because The Hartford has such a small market share, it's difficult to know whether our experiences are representative.
+However, speaking with other lawyers, we have a good idea of Hartford's standard operating procedures.

 However, the picture often brightens when the lawsuit is served.
 Until recently, The Hartford used The Law Firm of Guido Porcarelli, as their in-house counsel.
 The lawyers at this firm would usually bring common sense to The Hartford's insurance adjusters, and cases would often settle before trial.

 When you deal with this insurer, you do not deal with a Maryland office.
-We have dealt with various regional offices of The Hartford.
+Our attorneys have dealt with various regional offices of The Hartford.
 I think it is fair to say that most cases in the Baltimore-Washington metropolitan area come out of the Tampa office.

 These are some of the adjusters we have seen over the years: